TRIQS/nda/doc/ex6.md

 In contrast to the standard `mpi::all_reduce` function, the in-place operation does not create and return a new array.
 Instead the result is directly written into the input array.

-@subsection ex6_p5 Using existing arrays/views
+@section ex6_p5 Using existing arrays/views

 Note that the functions nda::mpi_reduce, nda::mpi_gather and nda::mpi_scatter all return a newly constructed array which contains the result of the respective MPI operation.